The Best Onboarding Software for SaaS Companies

 If you follow our previous guidance and create a segmented checklist immediately after your welcome screen, and then walk your customers through each checklist step using tooltips and modals, you will have created a product tour.

-This is arguably one of the most valuable things that you can do with onboarding software, because you can effectively automate the entire onboarding flow from sign-up to activation.
+This is arguably one of the most valuable things that you can do with a SaaS onboarding software tool because you can effectively automate the entire onboarding flow from sign-up to activation.
 Impressive!

 But it’s important to note that your product tour needs to be an interactive one, not a linear one.